iCliniq Logo

 Welcome to icliniq.com.

-I have gone through the attachment (attachment removed to protect patient identity).
-There is sinus bradycardia with a heart rate of 55 to 60 beats per minute, with a right bundle branch block along with left axis deviation.
-There are no significant ST-T abnormalities seen.
-It can also be due to age or hypertension-related change.
-It needs evaluation and echo (echocardiogram) to rule out the possibility of coronary artery disease.
-So, you should undergo echo, and if it is normal, then stress test like stress thallium or CT coronary angiography can be done to rule out the possibility of structural heart disease.
-Also, do a thyroid profile.
+I have reviewed the attachment (attachment removed to protect patient identity).
+It shows sinus bradycardia with a heart rate of 55 to 60 beats per minute, along with a right bundle branch block and left axis deviation.
+There are no significant ST-T abnormalities observed.
+This could be due to age or hypertension-related changes.
+Further evaluation is needed, including an echocardiogram, to rule out the possibility of coronary artery disease.
+You should undergo an echocardiogram, and if the results are normal, a stress test such as stress thallium or CT (computed tomography) coronary angiography can be performed to rule out structural heart disease.
+Additionally, a thyroid profile should be done.

 Patient's Query

-Do I require immediate examination?
-Can I do these tests after three to four days?
+Do I need an immediate examination?
+Can I take these tests after three to four days?

 Hi,